-Distribution Manager is used by the lead manager or book runner of a firm-commitment initial public offering (IPO) or follow-on offering to report underwriting commitments and retentions on behalf of the syndicate.
-In addition to the underwriting data required by FINRA Rule 5130 (Restrictions on the Purchase and Sale of Initial Equity Public Offerings), the system also allows firms to provide underwriting data on a voluntary basis for equity follow-on offerings that have been filed with FINRA pursuant to FINRA Rule 5110 (Corporate Financing Rule).
+Distribution Manager is used by a member who has been designated by the filer of a firm-commitment initial public offering (IPO) to report underwriting commitments and retentions on behalf of the syndicate.
+In addition to the underwriting data required by FINRA Rule 5130 (Restrictions on the Purchase and Sale of Initial Equity Public Offerings), the system also allows firms to provide underwriting data, on a voluntary basis, for equity follow-on offerings that have been filed with FINRA pursuant to FINRA Rule 5110 (Corporate Financing Rule).

-FINRA will notify firms of the deadlines to submit the initial and final data.
-After an IPO or follow-on offering has been cleared by the Corporate Financing Department, the firm designated as the lead manager or book runner will be able to see the Initial Distribution Form (DIR) displayed in Firm Gateway®.
-In the case of an IPO, the lead managing underwriter or book runner will be required to provide the underwriters, the anticipated effective date, and the commitment and retention information for each underwriter in the DIR form on or before the offering date.
+After an IPO or follow-on offering has been accepted by the Corporate Financing Department, the firm designated to submit the distribution information will be able to see the Initial Distribution Form (DIR) displayed in FINRA Gateway®.
+In the case of an IPO, the designated member will be required to provide the underwriters, the anticipated effective date, and the commitment and retention information for each underwriter in the DIR form, on or before the offering date.
 After the submission of the DIR, the system will automatically generate the Final Distribution Form (DFR) in FINRA Gateway.

-Similarly, for both IPOs and follow-on offerings, the lead manager will be notified when the Final Distribution Form (DFR) is available in Firm Gateway.
-The lead managing underwriter or book runner should populate the form with the final list of distribution participants and their underwriting commitment and retention amounts, no later than three business days (T+3) after the offering date.
+Similarly, for both IPOs and follow-on offerings, the designated member should populate the form with the final list of distribution participants and their underwriting commitment and retention amounts, no later than three business days (T+3) after the offering date.

 - Notice to Members 07-34

 How to Request Access

 - The Super Account Administrator (SAA) at each FINRA member firm has the ability to assign user access rights to Distribution Manager for themselves and employees at their firm.